KSP-KOS/KOS/src/Compilation/CompiledObject-doc.md

 ------------

 * **Machine Language** (abrev.
-ML) : To distinguish it from the fully-expanded List<Opcode> style of representing a list of kRISC instructions in a more human-readable assembly-like format, the file format described here will be called "Machine-Language".
+ML) : To distinguish it from the fully-expanded List&lt;Opcode&gt; style of representing a list of kRISC instructions in a more human-readable assembly-like format, the file format described here will be called "Machine-Language".
 It is meant to match to the kRISC program in an exact one-to-one way,